SolomonGao/Datastructure-Python/stack/stack.md

 * pop() – Deletes the topmost element of the stack – Time Complexity: O(1)

 ## Implementation
 Stack is very easy in python.
-It can be created by simplily using array.
+It can be created by simply using an array.

 * pop
 ```python